 The American Psychiatric Association defines depression as a mood disorder in which the individual commonly reports feeling, for a time period of two weeks or more, sad or blue, uninterested in things previously of interest, psychomotor retardation or agitation, and increased or decreased appetite.

-While depression is not a normal part of the aging process, approximately 2 million Americans age 65 and older suffer from some form of the disorder and the incidence continues to increase as we live longer.
+While depression is not a normal part of the aging process, research suggests that as many as 15% of elders – (that’s 6.5 million Americans) suffer from depression, and 25% report persistent feelings of sadness.
 Evidence has shown that chronic illness, which is more common in later life, can increase the likelihood of developing mental disorders, especially depressive disorders.

 While genes, biology, environment and lifestyle all impact whether or not a person of any age develops depression, there are some things which tend to impact seniors more than their younger counterparts such as chronic or co-occurring illnesses, the loss of a spouse or other loved ones, healthcare costs, feelings of loss following retirement, lack of a support system, isolation and a lack of socialization, and loneliness.